chirpstack/chirpstack-docs/src/index.md

 to setup private or public LoRaWAN networks.
 ChirpStack provides a web-interface for the management of gateways, devices and tenants as well to setup data integrations with the major cloud providers, databases and services commonly used for handling device data.
+ChirpStack provides a gRPC based API that can be used to integrate or extend ChirpStack.

 ### Supported regions